Dinners in the Dark

 Listen.
 Smell.
 Touch.
 Taste.

-You’ve heard about Dinner in the Dark (also known as Dark Dining)—a lush, multi-course meal savored while blindfolded.
-Camaje is the one place you’ll find it in NYC.
+Camaje is the one place you’ll find Dinners in the Dark in NYC.
 Without sight, diners’ other senses are heightened; smells, textures and sounds all become more intense.
 Arrive at our door, don a comfortable blindfold, and let us take you on an unforgettable ride.
-These special events don’t take place every night—we host them just 4–6 times each month.
-Click the links below to reserve seats through the end of the year.
-After you’ve booked your tickets, scroll down for some helpful tips about making your Dinner in the Dark a delightful one.
+These special events take place just four to six times each month; click the links below to reserve seats through the end of the year.

 - Tickets must be purchased in advance, see links above.
 We have a one-week cancellation policy for Dinner in the Dark events.